a0sanab/Basic-Attack-Simulation-and-Detection/README.md

 This project provisions a basic cybersecurity lab in Azure using Terraform, configures it with Ansible, and deploys it automatically via GitHub Actions (CI/CD).

+### 🔧 What are Terraform, Ansible, and CI/CD?

+- **Terraform** is an Infrastructure as Code (IaC) tool that lets you define, create, and manage infrastructure on cloud platforms like Azure using simple configuration files.
+- **Ansible** is an automation tool used for configuring systems, installing software, and executing tasks across remote machines using playbooks (YAML files).
+- **CI/CD (Continuous Integration/Continuous Deployment)** is a software development practice that automates the integration and delivery of code and infrastructure, allowing for consistent, repeatable, and fast deployments.

 ---

 ## 📁 Project Structure